FREE SHIPPING on purchases over 1,500 CZK 📦

 • brain health and function

-• mental health and body resistance
+• mental health and body resilience

 Anovulatory cycles and hormone imbalances can then affect your overall health and daily functioning.